 I find that yoga is complementary to pilates which I have taught for many years.
 Since our daughter, Sarah, and I had also enjoyed yoga, we got Ernie to come to a hot class and he was hooked.
 We’ve been enjoying it ever since.

+How has yoga brought you closer as a couple?
 The classes help us enjoy a happy, healthy and flexible life as well as each others company.

 What do you enjoy most about yoga?